Return of premium life insurance: What it is, how it works

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-To keep traditional life insurance policies active, you make monthly or annual premium payments that are not refundable.
-Return of premium life insurance (ROP) is a type of term life insurance that refunds your payments if you outlive your coverage.
-It’s also sometimes called return of premium term life insurance.
+Return of premium life insurance (ROP) is a type of term life insurance that refunds all or part of the payments you make if you outlive your coverage.

 Key takeaways

-• Youll benefit more by buying term life insurance and investing the difference.
+• The money you get back from an ROP policy won’t have grown any interest.
+Most people would benefit more by buying traditional term life insurance and investing the difference instead.

-ROP is added on to a standard term life insurance policy as a premium rider and lasts for the term of your policy — usually 10, 20, or 30 years.
+ROP is added on to a standard term life insurance policy as a premium rider and lasts for the full duration of your policy’s term — usually 10, 20, or 30 years.

 Here’s how return of premium riders work: